Carbamazepine chewable tabletsPronunciation

 - If you have any questions about carbamazepine chewable tablets, please talk with your doctor, pharmacist, or other health care provider.

-- Carbamazepine chewable tablets is to be used only by the patient for whom it is prescribed.
+- Carbamazepine chewable tablets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.